dendronhq/dendron-site/vault/dendron.ref.config.preview.md

 Render wikilink with linked note's frontmatter title when the wikilink does not have a link alias.

 - default: true

+## enableFrontmatterTags
+Render frontmatter tags in note preview if they exist.

+- default: true

+## enableHashesForFMTags
+Render frontmatter tags with hashtags (#) prepended, if they exist.

+- default: false

 ## enablePrettyRefs
 Render note references as [[pretty refs|dendron.concepts#pretty-ref]]